 Figure 2.
 Ase1 differentially regulates MT dynamics.

 The depolymerization velocity (A), polymerization velocity (B), rescue rate (C), and catastrophe rate (D) of dynamic MT plus ends in different configurations and in the presence of 42 or 420 nM Ase1-mNeonGreen.
 E Depolymerization velocity (see A) versus Ase1-mNeonGreen density (see Figure 1D) in a given region divided by number of MTs (i.e., density is divided by 2 in the case of bundles).
 F Rescue rate (see C) versus Ase1-mNeonGreen density (see Figure 1D).
 All plots show results for the same experiments as shown in Figure 1.
 Boxplots are weighted by the distance an MT end covered during a sampled period of polymerization or depolymerization.
 In boxplots, the numbers indicate the number of recorded events, in bar plots, the numbers indicate the number of catastrophes or rescues.
 Non-overlapping notches of boxes in the boxplots indicate that medians differ between the respective populations, at a 95% confidence level.
-Further, in bar plots, the height of the bar indicates the catastrophe/rescue rate as determined from all time lapses (number of total events divided by total distance covered), while the error bars indicate the lowest and highest rates as determined from each individual time lapse (Methods).
+Further, in bar plots, the height of the bar indicates the catastrophe/rescue rate as determined from all time lapses (number of total events divided by total duration of depolymerization), while the error bars indicate the lowest and highest rates as determined from each individual time lapse (Methods).
 For p-values for A-D, see Table S1.

 Accumulation of Ase1 at depolymerizing MT ends reduces depolymerization velocities